Stargazing Guide for RVers: 15 Bucket-List Destinations

 Meteor Showers

-Every summer brings the Perseid meteor showers around August; this year, the peak will be August 11-12.
+Every summer brings the Perseid meteor showers around August.
 An average year will treat you to as many as 60 shooting stars an hour!

 But, if you can’t get out during August, don’t worry; there are meteor showers most months you can look out for.